jayhg00/machine-learning-zoomcamp/my_notes.md

     - outliers,
     - imbalanced dataset,
     - One-hot encoding
-- Feature Engineering/Selection (Select a few of the top most important features as Predictors using Correlation.
+- Feature Engineering/Selection (Select a few of the top most **important** features as Predictors using Correlation.
 Remove Multicollinear features)
-    - To quantify how importantly a **NUMERICAL feature** impacts the target, get the **CORRELATION SCORE between each numerical feature & target**
+    - To quantify how importantly a **NUMERICAL feature** impacts the target, get the **CORRELATION SCORE between each numerical feature & target**.
+Higher the score, more important the feature
-    - To quantify how importantly a **CATEGORICAL feature** impacts the target, get the **MUTUAL INFORMATION SCORE between each categorical feature & target**
+    - To quantify how importantly a **CATEGORICAL feature** impacts the target, get the **MUTUAL INFORMATION SCORE between each categorical feature & target**.
+Higher the score, more important the feature
 - Train, validate different models with hyper parameter tunings & evaluate the metrics.
 Select the best model from this.
 - Pickle the model & expose as API
 - Deploy